sahyadri-techteam/sahyadri/_profiles/rachit.md

 profile-image: "1kP_nWx_LpG1FchVZC114Jf2_K39ylSzZ"
 ---

-I joined Sahyadri School in Grade Grade 4(2019).
+I joined Sahyadri School in Grade 4(2019).

 One thread runs through what I do: trying to make complex things feel human.
 In CS, that's a research project on trust and reputation between AI agents, using poker as a testbed to study cooperation and deception — work I'm now preparing for publication.